david051576/Python-PPTX/README.md

 ---------------------------------------------------------------------------------------------------

-In the version 1.0 (only the "Important quoto" pattern), if you enter a quoto, it will google this quoto and scratch one of the greatest fit on Google, and put it in your slide.
+In the version 1.0 (only the "Important quoto" pattern), if you enter a quoto, it will google this quoto and scratch one of the greatest fit picture on Google, and put it in your slide.

 However, you should turn the transparency in hand that you can see the background.
-(I cannot solve the transparency problem until now)
+(I cannot solve the transparency problem until now.)

 ---------------------------------------------------------------------------------------------------
 In the version 2.0, feature will be like,